mtmanning93/craft-front/README.md

 -   #### Companies Directory

-    As users can add companies and employers to their profiles it would be a great addition to have a page that could work as a 'Yellow Pages' style directory.
-As the site's goal is to showcase the skills and abilities of the users, a directory whereby the user's companies and employers are listed, and can be searched through, would increase the visibilty of the users and potentially offer them work opportunities.
+    In the future the companies directory could include contact details and website links, this would increase the visibilty of the users and potentially offer them work opportunities.

 -   #### Company Contact Details

-    In order to enable the above directory feature to work, adding the company contact details would mean users can search companies by trade or by a particular profile and contact the company directly.
+    In order to enable the above directory feature to work better, adding the company contact details would mean users can search companies by trade or by a particular profile and contact the company directly.